rngtang/Telephone-Assistant/README.md

 1. Azure AI Speech: used for speech-to-text and text-to-speech interaction
 2. OpenAI Assistants: used to generate answers to questions

-## Testing Combined Project
-To test the combined project that uses both Azure and OpenAI together for a talking question-answering bot, use the follwoing commands:
+## Activate the Virtual environment
+In order for the project to work, it is really important to activate the virtual environment.
+To do so, run the following command:
 ```
 source /home/colabdev/Desktop/telephone-assistant/openai-env/bin/activate
 ```

+## Testing Combined Project
+To test the combined project that uses both Azure and OpenAI together for a talking question-answering bot, use the follwoing commands:

 ```
 python /home/colabdev/Desktop/telephone-assistant/assistant/talk_functions.py